anmol1410/Clean-architecture-demo-for-facebook-like-feeds/README.md

 3) Feed is Image-only if no text available
 4) Feed is Text-only if no image available
 5) Club the items with same date​ under one date title.

+The Clean Architecture
+Robert C. Martin aka Uncle Bob father of the clean architecture, which enforces the Solid principles.
+It has 3 different layers:

+Presentation Layer:
+Focuses on presenting the data on UI.
+Contains Android components like Activities/Services/Fragments etc. and Custom Views.
+Contains Presenters
+Presenters can be any of the MVC/MVP/MVVM patterns.
+MVP is used most favorably for presentation purposes though.
+Here based on the Data changes, the View is updated.

+So the presentation layer only focuses on how the data is presented on the UI.
+Domain Layer:
+Focuses on the business logic.
+Contains the Data Models
+Contains the screen/view interfaces
+Use cases (different functionalities which exist in our application).

+This layer is pure Java/Kotlin based and is Android free.
+Data layer:
+Focuses on data(external/internal).
+Contains any external API's access.
+Local Storage Components.
+Memory/disk caches.